Last Updated: May 13, 2026

 Aquariums Hold Less Water Than You’d Think

 In the aquarium hobby, very small fish are generally known as nano fish.
-But what makes a good nano fish?
-The following factors are all important characteristics:
+Here’s what actually makes a fish suitable for a 10-gallon:

 Size